Home Modifications Home Charging Indicator

 Philmore N.O./N.C.
 Magnetic Reed Switch, SPDT: 30-10072

 I mounted the switch so the magnet is in proximity to the switch when the door is closed so that the contact is open.
-The two wires then ran to an RCA plug that connects to the jack installed in the side of the Excess Cable Box.
+The two wires then ran to an RCA plug that connected to the jack installed on the side of the Excess Cable Box.

 Conclusions